 Update Nov 2014: Development is now happening in the open.

 Update Mar 2015: I've been increasingly exploring the duality between conveying codebases to programmers and teaching programming to non-programmers.
-The best way to teach programming might be by getting them gradually making bigger and bigger changes to existing programs.
+The best way to teach people programming might be by getting them gradually making bigger and bigger changes to existing programs.
 And the biggest reason programming is hard for most people might be that the software stacks we've ended up with actively hinder learning.
 Even if we forget how bad they are after we cross the chasm to become programmers.

 I think the first program I use to demonstrate Mu might be an environment for teaching programming.